 (B) Maintain records at the plant site for two years which document the exceedance, the cause of the exceedance, and the corrective action taken;

-(C) Make such records available for inspection by the Department during normal business hours; and
+(C) Make such records available for inspection by DEQ during normal business hours; and

-(D) Submit such records to the Department upon request.
+(D) Submit such records to DEQ upon request.

-(c) The Department will revise an emission action level if it finds that such level does not reflect the highest reasonable efficiency and effectiveness of air pollution control equipment and emission reduction processes;
+(c) DEQ will revise an emission action level if it finds that such level does not reflect the highest reasonable efficiency and effectiveness of air pollution control devices and emission reduction processes;

 (d) An exceedance of an emission action level that is more stringent than an applicable emission standard is not a violation of such emission standard.

-(3) In determining the highest reasonable efficiency and effectiveness for purposes of this rule, the Department considers operational variability and the capability of air pollution control equipment and emission reduction processes.
-If the performance of air pollution control equipment and emission reduction processes during start-up or shut-down differs from the performance under normal operating conditions, the Department determines the highest reasonable efficiency and effectiveness separately for these operating modes.
+(3) In determining the highest reasonable efficiency and effectiveness for purposes of this rule, DEQ considers operational variability and the capability of air pollution control devices and emission reduction processes.
+If the performance of air pollution control devices and emission reduction processes during startup or shutdown differs from the performance under normal operating conditions, DEQ determines the highest reasonable efficiency and effectiveness separately for these operating modes.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 Stat.
-Auth.: ORS 468 & ORS 468A Stats.
-Implemented: ORS 468 & ORS 468A Hist.: DEQ 19-1993, f.
+Auth.: ORS 468.020, 468A.025, 468A.040 & 468A.055 Stats.
+Implemented: ORS 468A.025, 468A.040 & 468A.055 Hist.: DEQ 19-1993, f.
 11-4-93 & cert. ef.
 1-1-94; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-0620; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01

 340-226-0130

 Typically Achievable Control Technology (TACT)

+For existing sources, the emission limit established will be typical of the emission level achieved by emissions units similar in type and size.
+For new and modified sources, the emission limit established will be typical of the emission level achieved by well controlled new or modified emissions units similar in type and size that were recently installed.
+TACT determinations will be based on information known to DEQ while considering pollution prevention, impacts on other environmental media, energy impacts, capital and operating costs, cost effectiveness, and the age and remaining economic life of existing emission control devices.
+DEQ may consider emission control technologies typically applied to other types of emissions units where such technologies could be readily applied to the emissions unit.
+If an emission limitation is not feasible, a design, equipment, work practice, operational standard, or combination thereof, may be required.

 (1) Existing Sources.
 An existing emissions unit must meet TACT for existing sources if:

-(a) The emissions unit is not already subject to emission standards under OAR 340-232-0010 through 340-232-0240, OAR 340 Divisions 230, 234, 236, or 238, OAR 340-240-0110 through 340-240-0180, 340-240-0310(1), OAR 340-240-0320 through 340-240-0430, or OAR 340 Division 224 for the pollutant emitted;
+(a) The emissions unit is not already subject to emission standards for the regulated pollutant under OAR 340 divisions 224, 230, OAR 340-232-0010 through 340-232-0240, OAR 340 divisions 234, 236, or 238, OAR 340-240-0110 through 340-240-0180, 340-240-0310(1), OAR 340-240-0320 through 340-240-0430;

 (b) The source is required to have a permit;